Exploring challenges to generate new ideas

 Watch this short video on the Family Safety Hub’s first challenge.

-The first co-designed pilot program helping pregnant women and new families experiencing domestic and family violence to access free legal services.
+Our first co-designed ‘try, test and learn’ pilot program is helping pregnant women and new families who are experiencing domestic and family violence to access free legal services.

 Other challenges will follow, including looking at access to financial support and private housing.
 We will share progress with frequent updates.